 - openness to multi-disciplinary approaches.

-The English Department also prepares postgraduates for successful careers in a variety of the other areas, such as:
+These Departments also prepare postgraduates for successful careers in a variety of the other areas, such as:

 - writing and journalism

 - human resources